DominikDary/dary-website/content/posts/202304-AI-Testing-blogmark.md

 #### ChatGPT Local Machine

 In his blog post, [Martin Nilsson](https://twitter.com/MartinNilsson8) shares his experience of [running ChatGPT-style LLM on a local machine for sensitive data](https://medium.com/@houseoftest/running-chatgpt-style-llm-on-a-local-machine-for-sensitive-data-d6912703974).
 He discusses the benefits and challenges of this approach and provides a step-by-step guide on how to set it up.
-The post is informative and practical, providing useful insights for anyone interested in using ChatGPT-style LLM on a local machine for softeware testing.
+The post is informative and practical, providing useful insights for anyone interested in using ChatGPT-style LLM on a local machine for software testing.